-Important: As we can see, almost none of these bristleworms hunters can coexist with each other for a prolonged period of time due to predatory nature.
+Important: As we can see, almost none of these bristleworms hunters can coexist with each other for a prolonged period of time due to their predatory nature.
 We have to be very careful in our ways to solve the pest problem if we do not want to unleash terror in the tanks.

 Safety Measures – Wearing Gloves